oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 6 (LiveLabs Sandbox reservation only): View your LiveLabs Sandbox reservation information and sign in

-If you are doing the workshop in your own tenancy, you can skip this step.

 1. At the top of the lab instructions page (this page), click the **View Login Info** link.
 A **Reservation Information** panel is displayed.

 2. Review the information.
 You are provided with the following in Oracle Cloud Infrastructure: